 Nuclear stress test

-A nuclear stress test is one of several types of stress tests that may be performed alone or in combination.
-Compared with an exercise stress test, or it may be the first stress test used.
-If you have coronary artery disease, a nuclear stress test can help better determine your risk of a heart attack or other heart event.
+A nuclear stress test is one of several types of stress tests.
+It may be done after a regular exercise stress test, or it may be the first stress test used.
+If you have coronary artery disease, a nuclear stress test can help your health care provider learn your risk of a heart attack or other heart event.

 Why it's done

-- Guide treatment of heart disorders.
-If you've been diagnosed with coronary artery disease, a nuclear stress test can help your doctor find out how well treatment is working.
-It may also be used to help establish the right treatment plan for you by determining how much exercise your heart can handle.
+- Create a treatment plan.
+If you have coronary artery disease, a nuclear stress test can tell your health care provider how well treatment is working.
+The test also shows how much exercise your heart can handle.
 This information helps your provider choose the best treatment for you.

 - Irregular heartbeats, also called arrhythmias.
-Those that occur during a stress test usually go away shortly after you stop exercising or the medication wears off.
-Life-threatening arrhythmias are rare.
+Those that occur during a stress test usually go away shortly after exercising ends or the medicine wears off.
+Life-threatening ones are rare.

-- Heart attack (myocardial infarction).
+- Heart attack.
 Although extremely rare, it's possible that a nuclear stress test could cause a heart attack.

 How you prepare

-Your doctor will give you specific instructions on how to prepare for your nuclear stress test.
+Your health care provider tells you how to prepare for your nuclear stress test.

 Food and medications

 If you use an inhaler for asthma or other breathing problems, bring it to the test.
-Make sure your doctor and the health care team member monitoring your stress test know that you use an inhaler.
+Make sure your health care providers know that you use one.